-Introduction to Python string to array
+Introduction to Python String to Array

-How to convert a string to an array in python?
+How to convert a string to an array in Python?

 t = "Educba Training" print("The given strings is as follows:") print(t) x = t.split() print("The array of strings after using split function:") print(x)

-In the above example, we can see we have the given string as “Educba Training,” which means there are two strings, and it is considered as a single string which is stored in the variable “t.”
+In the above example, we can see we have the given string as “Educba Training,” which means there are two strings, and it is considered a single string stored in the variable “t.”
 Then we have applied the split() function on the variable “t,” and the result is stored in another variable, “x.”
 Hence the output will be displayed as an array of strings such as “[‘Educba,’ ‘Training’].”

 str1 = "Educba, Training, with, article, on, Python" print("The given csv string is as follows:") print(str1) str2 = str1.split(",") print("The csv string is converted to array of string using split is as follows:") print(str2)

 In the above program, we can see str1 holds the CSV formatted string, which means comma-separated line, so to obtain the array of the string; first, we have to separate it from the comma at each word or string in the given string.
 So when the split() function is applied on such string, we have specified (“,”) comma as delimiter or separator to obtain the array of string.

 By default, when we specify or apply the split() function on any string, it will take “white space” as a separator or delimiter.
 Hence, if we have any string having any special characters and we want only to extract an array of strings, then we can specify that special character as a delimiter or separator to obtain the array of strings.
 We will see a simple example with special characters in the given string.
 We need to obtain only the array of strings; then, we can do it again by applying the split() function with delimiter or separator special character in the given string.